 Butternut Squash (Waltham)

 A favorite since 1936.
-Butternuts are not as absolutely sweet as the maxima squashes, but they are easy to peel and chop, with a savory flavor and firm texture that make them versatile and easy to use in the kitchen.
+Butternut's mild nutty flavor and firm texture make them versatile and easy to use in the kitchen.
 They are able to keep all winter, and are the most popular winter squashes in the US.
 Strong vines are solid clear through, unlike the hollow vines of many squash, which makes them great candidates for trellising.
-I have seen butternuts grown on A-frame tunnels made of rough tree saplings, as well as on fencing or regular trelliswork.
+I have seen butternuts grown on A-frame tunnels or teepees made of rough tree saplings, as well as on fencing or regular trelliswork.
 These need a longer season than the other winter squash we carry--95 to 120 days depending on how hot your summer is--but can ripen all over the country except the very coldest, short-season areas.
 Curing (just let it sit indoors) for 1 month after harvest brings out full sweetness.

 Butternuts are Cucurbita moschata.
 In the South, and other regions with vine borers, moschatas may be the only squash you can grow to maturity, because of their resistance to borers and other pests.

 After the sprouts are a few inches tall, thin to the best 3 plants per hill.
 Hoe out all the weeds in the bed or row, piling some dirt at the base of the plants.
 Then if you put down mulch, it will prevent weeds and keep the squash off of damp soil.
 If squash bugs are a problem for you, sprinkle well with diatom dust.

 Summer squash should be picked every day or two, and eaten while small (6"-8".)
 The reason people complain about having too many zucchini is that they let them get too big.
 Store squash in a dry place.
 Even zucchini keeps better in a dry airy room than in the fridge, where it molds.